MrKraken/SCLocalizationMergeTool/readme.md

         2. Change `$gameIniWrite = $false` to `$gameIniWrite = $true`
 5. Right click `merge-translations.ps1` & select *Run in Powershell*
     - If prompted, input `r` then press `enter` to run the tool
-6. You can verify the changes have taken effect by going to your install location → `data\Localization\english\global.ini` & searching for one of your strings
+6. You can verify the changes have taken effect by going to your install location → `data\Localization\english\global.ini` & searching for one of your strings using `CTRL`+`F`

 ## 🛠️ General Localization Installation
 - Any translations (localization) files you download should go in your Star Citizen install folder (LIVE, PTU, TECH-PREVIEW etc.) in the following structure: